-The experimental set-up for foam fractionation was previously described in Antecka et al. (2022).
+The experimental set-up for foam fractionation was previously described in Antecka et al (Antecka et al., 2022).
 In this work the influence of air flow rate, temperature and pH value, as well as the addition of surfactants were thoroughly investigated.
-The three values of air flow rates were examined: 2.4; 3.5 and 6.0 $L \cdot h^{-1}$, the pH was changed in the range from 3 to 10 and temperature from 15 to 50 °C. Furthermore, for the chosen air flow rate of 2.4 $L \cdot h^{-1}$ the addition of two surfactants was examined, there were the cationic detergent cetyltrimethylammonium bromide (CTAB) (Sigma-Aldrich) in a concentration of 0.2 mM and non-ionic Polysorbate 80 (Fluka) in a three concentrations of 0.5; 1.0 and 2.0 mM.
-In each case a sample of 120 mL of the crude PBPs extract was poured into the column, the air flow was fixed to determined values and carried out until the foam was no longer able to reach the top of the column before collapsing.
+The three values of air flow rates were examined: 2.4; 3.5 and $6.0 \text{ L}\cdot\text{h}^{-1}$ , the pH was changed in the range from 3 to 10 and temperature from 15 to 50°C. Furthermore, for the chosen air flow rate of 2.4 L $\cdot$ h-1 the addition of two surfactants were examined, there were the cationic detergent cetyltrimethylammonium bromide (CTAB) (Sigma-Aldrich) in a concentration of 0.2 mM and non-ionic Polysorbate 80 (Fluka) in a three concentrations of 0.5; 1.0 and 2.0 mM.
+In each case sample of 120 mL of the crude PBPs extract was poured into the column, the air flow was fixed to determined values and carried out until the foam was no longer able to reach the top of the column before collapsing.
 Temperature control was provided by a special heating jacket filled with water at a set temperature.
 After the system reached steady state operation all samples were taken, the volumes of the foamate and the retentate were measured and they were spectrophotometrically analyzed.
 All experiments were performed in triplicates.